- About us

 Missouri S&T’s athletics primary mark consists of a dominant miner’s pickax behind the abbreviated university name, “Missouri S&T." It is designed with a stylized shadow to illustrate action, as if the symbol is in motion.
 Both the pickaxe and the name are outlined in white to give two-dimensional depth and create an athletic look.

 The athletics primary mark may be used on all athletics materials, including uniforms, equipment and marketing materials.

-Use of the athletics primary mark requires authorization from the communications office.
-For approval and to request the file, contact communications at firstname.lastname@example.org.
+Use of the athletics primary mark requires authorization from the marketing and communications office.
+For approval and to request the file, complete this form.

 Missouri S&T wordmark

 The Missouri S&T wordmark spells out Missouri University of Science and Technology as a graphic element.
 It may be used on its own or in combination with the logo to provide a complete visual image.
 It should not be used in proximity to the signature.